Drugs in the United States: Costs

 California's adult smoking rate has dropped nearly 50% since the state began the nation's longest-running tobacco control program in 1988.
 California saved $86 billion in health care costs by spending $1.8 billion on tobacco control, a 50:1 return on investment over its first 15 years of funding its tobacco control program.

 According to data from October 2023 to September 2024, approximately 87,000 deaths due to drug overdoses were reported in the United States.

-Critics

-An estimated half a million children worked in the fields of America picking food as of 2012, although the precise number working in tobacco fields is unknown.
-In eastern North Carolina, children have been interviewed as young as fourteen who worked harvesting tobacco, and recent news reports describe children as young as nine and ten doing such work.
-Federal law provides no minimum age for work on small farms with parental permission, and children ages twelve and up may work for hire on any size farm for unlimited periods outside school hours.
-According to Human Rights Watch, farm-work is the most hazardous occupation open to children.